 Our standard report covers all the major systems and structural elements of the home.
 This includes the condition of the homes heating and air conditioning systems, plumbing and electrical systems, roof, foundation, attic and visible insulation, walls, doors, windows and all visible structures.

 The time will vary depending on both the size and condition of the home.
 For most homes, 2-3 hours is pretty typical.
 But for larger homes, or homes in poor condition, it may take longer.

-Does a newly constructed home need an Inspection?
-Absolutely.
-A professional inspection of a new home is important.
-We can spot potential problems early, while they are still easy to correct.
-Its especially valuable to arrange an inspection before the interior walls are finished.
+Does a newly constructed need an Inspection?
+Absolutely, we can spot potential problems early, while they are still easy to correct.
+It’s especially valuable to arrange a home inspection before the interior walls are finished.
 As building professionals, we may find problem areas where the builder has taken shortcuts or not done good work.

-Chances are that even if you are very familiar with home construction, you still dont have the knowledge, training and experience of a professional Home Inspector.
+Chances are that even if you are very familiar with new home construction, you still don’t have the knowledge, training and experience of a professional Home Inspector.
 Weve inspected thousands of homes.
 We are not only familiar with all the systems of a home, and how they work and need to be maintained, but we also know what to look for to tell us that they are getting ready to fail.
 But beyond the technical expertise and experience a professional inspector brings, it is important to remember that the inspector remains an impartial third party.
-If you are involved in buying or selling a house, its impossible for you to remain completely unemotional about the house, and this may cloud your judgment.
+If you are involved in buying or selling a house, it’s impossible for you to remain completely unemotional about the house, and this may cloud your judgment.
 The professional inspector will provide an objective outside reporting of the facts.

-No. The code of ethics of National Association of Certified Home Inspectors prohibits its members from doing repair work on properties they inspect.
+The code of ethics of National Association of Certified Home Inspectors prohibits its members from doing repair work on properties they inspect.
 This assures that there will never be any conflict of interest by the inspector.
 Our purpose is to provide an unbiased, objective third party report on the condition of the home.